Meet Marsha and guide dog Jeevan

 While losing her vision, Marsha worked as a registered nurse for 35 years.
 She tried to keep working as long as she could, but eventually retired because of her disability.
 Transportation was always one of her biggest challenges.

 In her retirement, Marsha remains active by volunteering at her church, working out at the local YMCA, and taking walks in the neighborhood.
 With Jeevan leading the way, she plans to use public transportation more and not have to rely on other people as much for rides.
-Since she first became part of the Southeastern Guide Dogs family, Marsha has walked in many Walkathons, and her team has even raised enough funds to sponsor and name a puppy!
+Since she first became part of the Southeastern Guide Dogs family, Marsha has walked in many Walkathons, and her team has even raised enough funds to name a puppy!

 Did you know we provide guide dogs to those who are visually impaired free of cost?
 If you know someone like Marsha that could use a guide or service dog, encourage them to apply today.